 A: In T-Ball, all bats must be 26" or less in length.
 If you’re buying a bat for a brand new player at this level, there is no need to spend much more than $30.
 A clerk at any sporting goods store should be able to suggest an appropriate bat for your player.

 Q: Are scores and standings kept?

 A: No, not in T-Ball.

 Q: I have a friend who has a child who wants to play.
 Is there still time to register?

-A: Yes there is!
-We try our best to accommodate every child who signs up to play at Vista Little League, especially in the lower divisions.
+A: At this time, the division is full though we try our best to accommodate every child who signs up to play at Vista Little League, especially in the lower divisions.

 Q: Who are the managers and coaches?

 A: Parents like you.
 Every manager and coach on the field is related to a child on that team.
 Managers, coaches, and any other adults who participate with the players on the field at games and/or practices must pass a background check as well as a brief online concussion awareness course.
 A few parents come in with a working knowledge of how to coach baseball, but the overwhelming majority do not.
 We will provide training and practice plans for any parents willing to give their time.
 It is absolutely one of the most rewarding experiences you can have with your child.
 Most of the managers and coaches in the upper divisions started out just like you with some basic knowledge of the game and, over time, have become very adept at higher levels of instruction.
 If you understand what happens in a game when you watch it on television, you have more than enough proficiency to coach at this level.
 If you don't feel that you can coach, being a Team Parent is another great way to actively participate.

 A: At all levels of Little League, the ultimate goal is for the player to want to return the following season.
 The lower divisions are designed to give kids a simple introduction to this incredible game.
 Scores are not kept, no one is benched, and everybody plays multiple positions during the season.
 It’s all about having fun.

 Q: Besides managing, coaching, or being a team parent, how can I help the league?